 As before, you want to start with a steak that is at least one inch thick.
 Pat both sides dry using a paper towel to remove the excess moisture.

-Using this method, you must use a coarse grain salt.
+Using this method, you must use coarse-grained salt.
 Again, I highly suggest kosher salt.
-I used table salt one time and it was so over the top salty that I couldn’t eat it.
-I used coarse salt after that, and it was excellent.
+I used table salt one time and it was so over-the-top salty that I couldn’t eat it.
+I used coarse salt after that, and it turned out much better.

 To start, generously coat each side of the steak with kosher salt.
 When I say generously, I mean use enough salt to where you can’t see the steak.
 Place it on a wire rack above a foil-lined tray, leaving it uncovered.